National Radioactive Waste Coalition

 The National Radioactive Waste Coalition is committed to stopping the production, reprocessing, and transportation of radioactive waste.
 The isolation of radioactive waste is critical to protect all living things, and we are committed to working to ensure that this isolation is realized.

-Stop Yucca Mountain from becoming a permanent nuclear waste repository.
+- STOP Yucca Mountain from becoming a permanent nuclear waste repository.

-Stop any plan for consolidated/centralized interim storage.
+- STOP any plan for consolidated/centralized interim storage.

-Keep high-level radioactive waste as close to its current sites as possible and “harden” the storage so it is as safe as it can be.
+- KEEP high-level radioactive waste as close to its current sites as possible and “harden” the storage so it is as safe as it can be.

-Reduce the inherent dangers with the storage of high-level radioactive waste involved in the decommissioning of nuclear power plants or other nuclear sites.
+- REDUCE the inherent dangers with the storage of high-level radioactive waste involved in the decommissioning of nuclear power plants or other nuclear sites.

-Build the power of the groups participating in the campaign.
+- BUILD the power of the groups participating in the campaign.

-Bring new people and groups into the movement – especially younger people and people of color.
+- BRING new people and groups into the movement – especially younger people and people of color.

-Build solidarity and unity across the country among the groups working on the campaign.
+- BUILD solidarity and unity across the country among the groups working on the campaign.

-Develop core principles about how we work together and practice implementing them in our work.
+- DEVELOP core principles about how we work together and practice implementing them in our work.

-Continue and expand the current plan on Indigenous Peoples’ Laws, Treaties, Protocols, and Activities.
+- CONTINUE and expand the current plan on Indigenous Peoples’ Laws, Treaties, Protocols, and Activities.